- Your ticket;

-One child less than 2 years old not occupying a seat may travel with an adult fare-paying passenger at least 18 years old or parent/legal guardian at no additional charge.
+One child less than 2 years old not occupying a seat may travel with an adult fare-paying passenger at least 18 years old or parent/legal guardian upon payment of the applicable infant-in-arms fare (including taxes).
 Additional infants, and infants occupying a seat, must pay the applicable adult fare.
 A maximum of 2 infants is permitted for each adult.
 Delta recommends that any child occupying a seat be placed in an approved safety seat.
 Infants who will reach their second birthday during a journey must occupy a seat and pay the Applicable Adult Fare for the entire journey.

 (3) Accompanied Children 2 Years and Older

 The fare for children ages 2 years and older will be the Applicable Adult Fare.

 B) Unaccompanied Children Under the age of 15.

 Children under the age of 15 may travel unaccompanied on Delta only under the following conditions:

 No child under the age of 5 will be accepted for unaccompanied travel.

 Children ages 5 through 7 may travel unaccompanied on non-stop flights only and may not connect to other airlines.
 Children ages 8 through 14 may travel unaccompanied on Delta’s non-stop or connecting flights, but may not connect to other airlines with the exception of Delta Connection, KLM and Air France.